TERMS & CONDITIONS

 Terms and Conditions of Sale

-By registering and bidding in an auction conducted by Cowan’s Auctions, Inc. (“Cowan’s”), Bidders (whether present in person, by telephone, by agent, by written or telephone absentee bid instruction, or through a live internet connection) agree to be bound by these terms.
+By registering and bidding in an auction conducted by Cowan’s LLC (“Cowan’s”), Bidders (whether present in person, by telephone, by agent, by written or telephone absentee bid instruction, or through a live internet connection) agree to be bound by these terms.
 These are the complete and only terms and conditions on which all property is offered for sale.
 Cowan’s retains the right to bar any Bidder from participating in any auction and to exclude or reject any bid.

 1) ACCEPTANCE OF TERMS Bidding on any item, whether in person, by phone, by absentee bid or via a live internet auction indicates the Bidder’s agreement to be bound by these Terms and Conditions for Bidders.
 Any right of Bidder under this agreement shall not be assignable and shall only be enforceable by the original buyer.
 The rights and obligations of the parties shall be governed by the laws of the state of Ohio.
 All Bidders submit to the personal jurisdiction of the state and federal courts in Hamilton County in the State of Ohio.